Request a Note: How the Request Function Shapes X's Community Notes System

-On the one hand, Community Notes contributors tend to fact-check claim posts with higher estimated misleadingness and from authors with higher misinformation exposure scores.
-This suggests that, compared to requestors, contributors adopt stricter standards, prioritizing content with greater potential for misinformation and harm.
+On the one hand, claim-oriented posts with higher estimated misleadingness and from authors with higher misinformation exposure scores are more likely to receive community notes.
+This suggests that, compared to requestors, contributors might adopt stricter standards, prioritizing content with greater potential for misinformation and harm.
 On the other hand, previous research finds that contributors often fact-check posts that are relatively straightforward to verify or contain claims already addressed in earlier expert fact-checks~\cite{borenstein2025community}.
 Similarly, LLMs perform strongly when processing logically structured claims but struggle with more complex ones~\cite{costabile2025assessing}.
 This suggests that, although contributors appear to focus their attention on posts with higher GPT-estimated misleadingness, their fact-checking may simultaneously be biased toward content that is easier to assess.
 Such a focus can improve efficiency and support the production of high-quality notes, but it also risks overlooking politically salient or ambiguous posts that requestors perceive as urgent.
 Addressing this gap may require hybrid models of collaboration, where professional fact-checkers complement contributors by targeting content that is more ambiguous, emergent, or difficult to verify~\cite{augenstein2025community}.